Your rights in case of flight delay

 Entitlement to compensation for a delay of 3 hours or more

 When does the right apply?

-The European Flight Passenger Regulation (EU261), concerns rights that apply to all flight passengers, not just Europeans.
-Those rights are applicable if a flight arrives at least three hours late and if the departure or arrival airport is in the EU.
+These rights apply if a flight arrives at its destination at least three hours late and the departure or arrival airport is in the EU.

 - From outside the EU to inside the EU (EU-carrier only)

 - From inside the EU to outside the EU (all carriers)

 - From inside the EU to inside the EU (all carriers)

 - From outside the EU to outside the EU (all carriers)